 Before preparing a jacquard floppy for weaving, we must correct the long float errors.

 In Edit weave window choose Change > Float.
 A window with separate graphical report of float length for warp, weft, face and back of the fabric will pop up.
 You may need to resize the window to see all the data.
-If there is enough space, program will display the exact number of floats of length 1, length 2, length 3, etc. To see how many floats are longer than 8, just click on 8, and program will sum up the total number of long floats and display them in red in the relative top right corner.
-Besides, it will also display the length of float over 8 threads in mm, according to current density setting.
-By clicking on the float report, you set the length of acceptable float.
+If there is enough space, the program will display the exact number of floats of length 1, length 2, length 3, etc. To see how many floats are longer than 8, just click on 8, and the program will sum up the total number of long floats and display them in red in the relative top right corner.
+Besides, it will also display the length of float over 8 threads in mm, according to the current density setting.
+By clicking on the float report, you set the length of the acceptable float.
 To see the location of errors, click on toggle button Mark, and weft long floats will be marked in red, while warp float errors will be marked in cyan.
 Only the errors on the face of the fabric will be shown.
 To see the long floats on the back side, negate the weave, or Reverse the fabric.
-Long float errors will be shown both in weave window and in main fabric display window, if the view mode is Weave or Integer.
+Long float errors will be shown both in the weave window and in the main fabric display window, if the view mode is Weave or Integer.

 In many cases, a trained weaver will be able to tell if the fabric is correct or not, just by looking at the weave colored in warp and weft colors (what we call Integer view).
 Well, gobelin is not one of such cases.
 Anyone who still thinks that simulation is just a toy for people, who do not understand weaving, may continue to run back and forth between the loom and the CAD.

-Users of ArahWeave will be pretty sure what are they going to get, by selecting View > Simulation in the main fabric window.
+Users of ArahWeave will be pretty sure what they are going to get, by selecting View > Simulation in the main fabric window.
 There are 8 quality levels of the Simulation; higher number means higher quality.

 Note that we were not trying to match the colors of the fabric picture at the top of this tutorial, since it is based on a scanned photo from a book.
 From this point on, it is easy to save the weave in the jacquard format, like it is explained at the end of this tutorial.
 This one is already too long, so we are not going to repeat it here.

 Any final words?
 First, we congratulate you, since you have read it to this point.
-We are even happier, if you understood it, and have learned something new.
+We are even happier, if you understand it, and have learned something new.
 Probably you agree with us, that jacquard fabrics should be more expensive, since so much knowledge is needed to design them.

-If you examine other gobelin fabrics, you will find out, that their construction is remarkably similar to the principles, presented in this tutorial.
-The fact, that gobelin weave construction was developed several centuries ago, proves, that people are not getting any smarter.
+If you examine other gobelin fabrics, you will find out that their construction is remarkably similar to the principles, presented in this tutorial.
+The fact that gobelin weave construction was developed several centuries ago, proves that people are not getting any smarter.
 We just have better tools now.
 In many aspects, weaving is similar to programming: people wrote better programs, when they needed to punch cards in order to program a computer, since they were actually thinking before writing a program.
-Now we write the program during thinking about the problem, and we are satisfied as soon as something appears to be working.
+Now we write the program while thinking about the problem, and we are satisfied as soon as something appears to be working.
 We will not mirror this metaphor into weaving, so we will not insult anyone.
 Take this as a challenge and try to develop a really novel weave construction, using the knowledge you have gained here.